Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Methodology

-We illustrate the pipeline of Pix4Point, pretraining image Transformers for point clouds, in Fig. \ref{fig:pipeline}.
-Pix4Point pipeline consists of three stages: (1) pretraining on images, (2) transferring image pretrained weights to the Pix4Point network, and (3) finetuning on point cloud tasks.
+To further tackle the sparsity of available 3D data, we argue that images are easily available and could be exploited for point cloud understanding.
+To this end, we propose Pix4Point, a framework that enables improving PViT through image pretraining.
+We illustrate the pipeline of Pix4Point in Fig. \ref{fig:pipeline}.
+It consists of three stages: (1) pretraining on images, (2) transferring image-pretrained weights to PViT, and (3) finetuning PViT on point cloud tasks.

-\minorsection{Pretraining stage} The goal of this stage is to utilize the large number of public images to pretrain the Transformer backbone of Pix4Point.
-By default, we pretrain ViT-S using the training strategies provided in DeiT \cite{touvron2021deit} without distillation in \emph{ImageNet-21K}~\cite{deng2009imagenet} dataset.
-Note that our Pix4Point is quite flexible with the pretraining strategy.
-Besides the aforementioned supervised pretraining, there are many other applicable strategies, \eg self-supervised training through DINO \cite{caron2021dino}.
-Furthermore, pretraining epochs and dataset size might also affect downstream performance in point cloud tasks.
-Sec. \ref{sec:ablation} shows the effects of different pretrianing strategies.
+\minorsection{Pretraining Stage} The goal of this stage is to utilize a large number of public images to pretrain the Transformer backbone of PViT.
+By default, we pretrain \textit{ViT-S} using the self-supervised method MAE \cite{he2022mae} on \emph{ImageNet-1K} \cite{deng2009imagenet} dataset.
+Note that our Pix4Point is generally agnostic of the pretraining strategy.
+Besides the aforementioned self-supervised pretraining, there are many other applicable strategies, \eg supervised training through DeiT \cite{touvron2021deit}.
+See Sec. \ref{sec:ablation} for the effects of different pretraining strategies.

-\minorsection{Weights transferring stage} The goal of this stage is to transfer the image-pretrained weights to a point cloud network.
-Unlike previous methods that require view projections or kernel inflation, in Pix4Point, this stage is as simple as using the weights of the pretrained Transformer as an initialization for the backbone of our Pix4Point network.
-Experiments in sec. \ref{sec:ablation} also show that the image-pretrained Transformer can still recognize point clouds by training only the tokenizer and decoder in the downstream task, while keeping the Transformer backbone frozen.
+\minorsection{Weight Transfer Stage} The goal of weight transfer stage is to leverage the image-pretrained weights in the downstream point cloud network.
+This stage in Pix4Point is as simple as using the weights of the image-pretrained Transformer as an initialization for PViT backbone.
+This is possible because the exact same Transformer backbone (\eg ViT-S backbone) is used in both the image pretraining and the downstream point cloud tasks.

-\minorsection{Finetuning stage} The finetuning stage finetunes the image-pretrained Transformer backbone $\mathbf{F}$ in point cloud tasks.
-The domain-specific tokenizer $\mathbf{t}$ and the task-specific decoder $\mathbf{g}$ are also jointly trained from scratch during finetuning.
+\minorsection{Finetuning Stage} The finetuning stage finetunes the image-pretrained Transformer backbone $\mathbf{F}$ for point cloud tasks.
+The tokenizer $\mathbf{t}$ and the task-specific decoder $\mathbf{g}$ of PViT are jointly trained from scratch during this fine-tuning stage.
 The loss for Pix4Point can be described as follows:

 where $\{\mathbf{y}_i\}_{i=1}^B$ defines the labels of a mini-batch of input point clouds $\mathcal{X}$ and $L$ is a Cross-Entropy (CE) loss.